KingCueio/IRPH-Survival-2-Custom-Enchantment/README.md

    - Allure
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Blind
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Blunt Force
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Bowmaster
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Critical
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Curse
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Ender Slayer
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Extinguish
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Frozen
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Greatsword
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Hook
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Immolate
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Impact
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Infernal
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Magnet
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Marksman
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Missile
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Momentum
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Nether Slayer
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Nightwalker
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Paralyze
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Poison
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Poisoned
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Poseidon
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Repear
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Reforged
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Replenish
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Rocket Escape
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Shockwave
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Smoke Bomb
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Snap
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Snare
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Spark
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Springs
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Suspend
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Trickster
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Undead Ruse
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Vampire
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Vein Miner
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Voodoo
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Wither
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.